Trait solana_evm_loader_program::scope::evm::secp256k1::rand::prelude::Rng [−][src]

 T: AsByteSliceMut + ?Sized,

-entirely with random bytes (uniform value distribution),
+Fill dest entirely with random bytes (uniform value distribution),

-is any type supporting AsByteSliceMut
+where dest is any type supporting AsByteSliceMut, namely slices

-and arrays over primitive integer types (i8
+and arrays over primitive integer types (i8, i16, u32, etc.).

 On big-endian platforms this performs byte-swapping to ensure portability of results from reproducible generators.

-internally and forwards all RNG errors.
+This uses try_fill_bytes internally and forwards all RNG errors.
 In

-some cases errors may be resolvable; see ErrorKind
+some cases errors may be resolvable; see ErrorKind and

 documentation for the RNG in use.
 If you do not plan to handle these

-errors you may prefer to use fill
+errors you may prefer to use fill.

 Example